-Introduction to the basic curriculum concepts and teaching methods in mathematics, social studies, art, and music.
+Introduction to basic curriculum concepts and teaching methods for elementary and secondary schools.
 Examination and evaluation of a variety of curriculum materials.
 Preparation of sample teaching unit and work in Buddhist classrooms required.

 Developing of Research & Teaching Aids

 Under the guidance of an experienced teacher, students will work on developing classroom aids and educational materials in their subject area.